lukacspapp/SEI-Project-3/README.md

 ## Future Improvements

-- Make all the pages responsive:
+- Make all the pages responsive.
-- Adding a package for picture uploading so users can upload images from their device
+- Adding a package for picture uploading so users can upload images from their device.
-- Error handling on the frontend
+- Error handling on the frontend.